ocaballeror/jenkins-launch/README.md

     * Description: Dump build output to stdout instead of saving to a file
     * Required: no
 * `-l / --launch-only`
-    * Description: Only launch the new job and exist when it starts running
+    * Description: Only launch the new job and exit when it starts running
 	* Conflicts: `-w`
 * `-w / --wait-only`
     * Description: Wait until the running build pointed at by `-j` finishes running